michaeltelford/wgit/.github/ISSUE_TEMPLATE/feature_request.md

 ## Alternatives

 A clear and concise description of any alternative solutions or features you've considered.
-Is some other tool doing this well and we should replicate etc?
+Is there other software doing something well that should be replicated etc.?